KevinCodePlace/Introduction_to_Social_Networks_Lab3/README.md

 ## After Class
 0. Lab 3 Take Home Exercise

 - It is only for exercise.
 We will not score this result.
-We have uploaded the reference answer, you can check it through the file `Lab3_Reference_Answer.ipynb`.
+The reference answer have been uploaded, so you can check it through the file `Lab3_Reference_Answer.ipynb`.

 1. Lab 3 Homework